 The restaurant ElBey welcomes you in an oriental setting and offers traditional Tunisian cuisine.
 You can enjoy the interior, terrace and taste their dromedary grills.
 The cuisine is halal and no alcohol is served.

-Stay in the Hébergement proche du désert, a set of 3-star bungalows, perfect for nature lovers.
+Stay at the Hébergement proche du désert, a set of 3-star bungalows, perfect for nature lovers.

 6. Sousse: the pearl of the Sahel